 One key change of the rationale for investing in frontier markets that has changed in recent years has been valuation (see Figure 2).
-Frontier, emerging and developed markets have all traded at lower valuations since hitting highs in 2009 but whilst world markets have recovered strongly, frontier and to a lesser extent emerging markets, have been left behind.
+Frontier, emerging and world markets have all de-rated since their highs of 2009 but whilst developed markets have recovered strongly, frontier and to a lesser extent emerging markets, have been left behind.
 As such, frontier markets have experienced a material de-rating, relative to world markets.
 Accompanying these low valuations, frontier markets also offer attractive dividend yields, which the managers believe reflects the unlevered and cash generative nature of many frontier corporates.